 At the end of the programme you should have a good appreciation of economic analysis related to financial markets and institutions; the effects of government policy on the financial sector; quantitative techniques for empirical analysis of economic and financial data; accounting concepts relevant to financial market analysis; and the legal aspects of financial services.

 Choose 30 credits from the following.
-If the modules are linked both elements must be chosen.

 - Microfoundations of Macroeconomics, 10 credits